Florida Hospital Accused of Covering Up Medical Error to Avoid Lawsuit

 Ultimately, that journey landed him in the ICU of Palms West Hospital where he was being treated for a recent overdose and an act of medical negligence tragically cut his life short.

-The Tampa Bay medical malpractice attorneys at Masterson, Hoag, & Smith, P.A. will fight tirelessly to see that you are compensated for an injury or death of a loved one due to medical malpractice.
+The St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. will fight tirelessly to see that you are compensated for an injury or death of a loved one due to medical malpractice.
 Give us a call at 727-325-2696 or contact us online and we can begin discussing your case immediately.